The stochastic encounter-mating model: Introduction

 i.e., the Poisson fine balance condition is satisfied by (\ref{selod}).
 Therefore, the species is indeed panmictic.
 At this point, we would like to emphasize that we thereby not only settle Gimelfarb's panmixia conjecture, but also strengthen and generalize it in the following ways: \begin{itemize} \item We prove that the Poisson fine balance condition is sufficient for panmixia (and not only for asymptotic panmixia). \item We show that, in fact, the Poisson fine balance condition characterizes panmixia, i.e., it is also necessary. \item We allow the intensities $\alpha_1,\ldots,\alpha_k,\beta_1,\ldots,\beta_k$ of the Poisson firing times to be arbitrary. \item When the Poisson fine balance condition is satisfied, we give an explicit formula for the distribution of $Q(t)$ under $\mathbb{P}$ for any $t\ge0$. \end{itemize}

-Finally, in Subsection \ref{poicharsec}, we assume that $k=2$, i.e., there are only two types of females and males.
+Finally, in Section \ref{poicharsec}, we assume that $k=2$, i.e., there are only two types of females and males.
 Now that panmixia is characterized by the Poisson fine balance condition, it is natural to ask if homogamy and heterogamy can be similarly characterized.
 We accomplish this in Theorem \ref{fullpull} which says that the species is

 The proof of Theorem \ref{fullpull} uses the change-of-parameters technique, too.
-Indeed, e.g., when $\pi_{11} + \pi_{22} < \pi_{12} + \pi_{21}$, we can WLOG assume that we have definite mating upon encounter for mixed-type temporary pairs only, and the desired result follows from Theorem \ref{aaolurmu}.
+Indeed, for example when $\pi_{11} + \pi_{22} < \pi_{12} + \pi_{21}$, we can assume without loss of generality that we have definite mating upon encounter for mixed-type temporary pairs only, and the desired result follows from Theorem \ref{aaolurmu}.
 The significance of Theorem \ref{fullpull} lies in the fact that it provides a full characterization of panmixia, homogamy and heterogamy.
 Every $\Pi$ satisfies exactly one of the three conditions in (\ref{conconcon}), i.e., we have a trichotomy.